Why it is important to test your Google Analytics filters

 This filter would not have changed your data.
 Either the filter configuration is incorrect, or the set of sampled data is too small.

+This happens when the filter verification can't find a match in the sample data.
 That doesn't necessarily mean that your filter is incorrectly configured.
 There are three possible reasons for this to happen:

 - Incorrect filter configuration: Maybe you made a mistake defining the filter.
 Check your filter pattern for misplaced or extra characters or spaces.
 You can use any of these online free tools to check your regular expressions: regex101 or regexr

-2. Verify the filter using a quick Segment
+Option 2: Verify the filter using a quick Segment

 Segments are similar to filters; the difference is that segments are not permanent, and they can be applied retrospectively to any date range.

 How to test a filter with a quick segment?